-The AAA shall establish and maintain a National Panel of Construction Arbitrators ("National Panel") and shall appoint arbitrators as provided in these Rules.
-The term "arbitrator" in these Rules refers to the arbitration panel, constituted for a particular case, whether composed of one or more arbitrators, or to an individual arbitrator, as the context requires.
+The AAA shall establish and maintain a National Panel of Construction Arbitrators ("National Construction Panel") and shall appoint arbitrators as provided in these Rules.
+The term "arbitrator" in these Rules refers to the arbitration panel, constituted for a particular case, whether composed of one or more arbitrators, or to an individual arbitrator, as the context requires and also shall refer to the R-7 Arbitrator, the Merits Arbitrator, or the Emergency Arbitrator, as the context requires.